Government and Other Programs

 Medical Expense Tax Credit (METC) - A non-refundable tax credit that provides tax relief for individuals who have sustained significant medical expenses for themselves or certain of their dependants.
 The CRA website includes a list of common medical expenses and whether they are eligible.

 Veterans Affairs Canada - have a number of services and benefits available for former members of the Canadian Forces, RCMP, and their families.
-For example, the Family Caregiver Relief Benefit (FCRB) is a new benefit that provides eligible Veterans with a tax-free lump sum grant, and the Veterans Independence Program (VIP) helps someone remain independent and self-sufficient in their home and community.
+For example, the Caregiver Recognition Benefit provides eligible Veterans with a tax-free lump sum grant, and the Veterans Independence Program (VIP) helps someone remain independent and self-sufficient in their home and community.
 Also, while not a Veterans Affairs program Wheels for the Wise is a transportation program that serves Veterans.

 Canadian Red Cross Health Equipment Loan Program (HELP) - The Red Cross has several equipment loan programs available that are tailored to the needs of Nova Scotians.
 Equipment ranges from crutches and canes to specialized equipment such as wheelchairs.
 The Red Cross also provides hospital beds for recovery, palliative care at home, and home support for individuals determined to be eligible after an assessment by a Continuing Care Coordinator.
 Call Continuing Care at 1.800.225.7225 or visit their website for more information.